hexium310/diffmt.nvim/README.md

 ## Motivation

-There are formatters for programming languages, and they are useful.
+Formatters for programming languages are useful;
-However even if we want not to use some rules, most formatters such as `rustfmt` and `StyLua` doesn't have the ability to disable some of their rules.
+however even if we want not to use some rules, most formatters such as `rustfmt` and `StyLua` doesn't have the ability to disable some of their rules.
 In this case, we had to reluctantly use formatter with all rules or stop use of formatter.
-This plugin opens the formatted content in diff window (`:h diff`) so that makes it easy to cherry-pick changes by formatting, e.g. apply reordering imports in rust.
+This plugin opens the formatted content in diff window (`:h diff`) so that makes it easy to cherry-pick changes by formatting, e.g. to apply reordering imports in rust.

 ## Installation